jjgoings/jjgoings.github.io/_posts/2020-5-5-neural-network.md

   <img width="600" src="{{ site.baseurl }}/assets/logistic.png" border="1">
 </p>

 This is known as a "[generalized linear model](https://en.wikipedia.org/wiki/Generalized_linear_model)."
-For our purpoises, the exact function you pass the linear model into doesn't matter so much.
+For our purposes, the exact function you pass the linear model into doesn't matter so much.
 The important part is that we can make a generalized linear model by passing the linear model into a function.
 If you pass it into a sigmoid function, like we did above, you get a logistic regression model which can be useful for classification problems.

-Like if I tell you the color and size of an animal, the logisiticmodel can predict whether the animal is either a flamingo or an elephant.
+Like if I tell you the color and size of an animal, the logistic model can predict whether the animal is either a flamingo or an elephant.

 So to recap, we started with a linear model, then by adding a function to the output, we got a generalized linear model.
 What's the next step?